 In June 2016 Riggs Beer Company opened their doors to the public.
 The brewery sports a four vessel, 15-barrel brew house with ample fermentation capacity.
 The tap room is surrounded by a 200 seat, family-friendly beer garden as well as test plots of barley and hops.

 Three of the flagship beers currently integrate a large percentage of Riggs grown corn and barley malt.
-Within the first year of operation, we've integrated over ten thousand pounds of our own Riggs Farm grown grain.
+Our Barleywine and Kolsch are made from 100% Riggs grown grain.
+Every month, we use about 1500 pounds of our grain in our beers.

 In December of 2017, we installed a large solar array.
 While we are still on the grid, we offset our electricity use with 90-100% solar power.